National Electoral Institute: Professional Electoral Service

-In order to guarantee a professional and specialized performance of its responsibilities, the INE used a special system of recruitment, selection, training, and evaluation of qualified staff to provide electoral services, especially in its fundamental areas, which are the ones directly linked with the preparation and organization of elections.
+To guarantee a professional and specialized performance of its responsibilities, the INE used a special system of recruitment, selection, training, and evaluation of qualified staff to provide electoral services, especially in its fundamental areas, which are the ones directly linked with the preparation and organization of elections.

 Redistricting

-Since the early 1990s, INE has held the authority to redraw congressional districts, and since 1996, INE has used a redistricting algorithm to redraw congressional districts.
+Since the early 1990s, INE has held the authority to redraw local and federal congressional districts, and since 1996, INE has used a redistricting algorithm to redraw congressional districts.
 The INE Executive Board appoints a technical committee, which is made up of experts in cartography, demography, and statistics.
 The committee adopts an objective scoring function that includes criteria, such as population equality, compactness, preserving political boundaries, traveling time, and minority representation.
 Once the scoring function is adopted, the technical committee creates a proposed map using an optimization algorithm.
 Different optimization algorithms have been used at different times, such as simulated annealing and honeycomb optimization.
 Political parties have two opportunities to propose changes that score better on the objective scoring function before the committee makes a final recommendation for adoption.
 The interaction between the political parties and the committee, their proposed maps, and intermediate maps are not publicly available.

 Results

-The first electoral process organised by INE was in the period 2014-2015.
+The first electoral process organised by INE was in the period 2014–2015.
 In total 2,159 candidates were elected at local, state and national levels.
 The increase in violence against women participating in electoral processes prompted the institution to prepare and adopt, together with other organizations, a protocol to eliminate violence against women in electoral processes.

-The 2018 Mexican general election were coined by INE as the biggest electoral process in Mexican history.
-Over 3,000 positions were to be filled by popular vote.
-The election results proved to be unprecedented in its scope and impact on Mexico´s political landscape.
-Despite severe challenges, such as no less than 145 election-related deaths, the 2018 elections were generally considered free and fair.
+In the 2018 general election, over 3,000 positions were filled by popular vote.
+Compared to previous elections, it was larger and more impactful on Mexico's politics.
+Despite severe challenges, such as 145 documented election-related deaths, the 2018 elections were generally considered free and fair.